Margaret Grimshaw: Career

 Grimshaw was Assistant Lecturer in Mathematics from 1928 to 1930 and Associates Resident Fellow 1930–1933.
 She worked as a tutor at University of Göttingen and temporary tutor at Oxford University from 1933 to 1934, before joining the staff of Cambridge as a lecturer.
 This appointment lasted from 1934 to 1958.
 She was Director of Studies in Mathematics from 1936 to 1958.
 Her work was in pure mathematics, in particular analysis.
 Early papers were on integration theory, Fourier series and transforms.
 She wrote a textbook with Hans Hamburger in 1951, Linear Transformations in n-Dimensional Vector Space.
 An Introduction to the Theory of Hilbert Space.
 She published in mathematics journals.

 Grimshaw was on the Council of Newnham College from 1936 to 1968.
 She was Vice Principal from 1953 until 1958, when she became Bursar of Newnham College.
 At this time she stepped away from teaching duties.
 Her fulfilled the Bursar role until 1968.
 She maintained the Newnham Roll or register of the students who had graduated from the College from 1971 to 1980.

 Grimshaw died in 1990 in Cambridge.

 Legacy

-Grimshaw bequeathed to Cambridge a large number of school prizes and medals, which she had collected as a silver smith in her lifetime.
+Grimshaw bequeathed to Cambridge a large number of school prizes and medals, which she had collected in her lifetime.
 They are held by the Fitzwilliam Museum in Cambridge.